xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- bug (dkulp) When applying effect presets or key bindings, adjust for the xLights version that was used to create that effect/binding
-   -- bug (dkulp) Strobe node types not working correctly -- enh (dkulp) Add Left/Right starting locations for Icicles -- enh (dkulp) Write all data in fseq file direcly in one call instead of copied by frame
+   -- bug (dkulp) Crash when trying to delete the background image -- bug (dkulp) Strobe node types not working correctly -- enh (dkulp) Add Left/Right starting locations for Icicles -- enh (dkulp) Write all data in fseq file direcly in one call instead of copied by frame